Saoirse Ryan from Portarlington who is awaiting a vital bone marrow transplant

 “Finn hasn't been diagnosed, but due to a query with one of his blood tests coming back he may not be a suitable candidate for undergoing a bone marrow harvest,” she said.

-Luckily other matches have been found.
+Luckily other matches have been found in a donor database.

 “We are blessed that there are two other people in Ireland that have come up as compatible donors for Saoirse and that is wonderful and please God it won’t be too much longer a wait,” Ms Walsh told the Leinster Express.